Dealing with a counterbid

 But suppose you decide to stay?

-Then be wise, don't be naive.
+Then don't be naive.
 It is not because you have accepted the counter-offer that your resignation will be forgotten.
-You will therefore have to try very hard to regain the trust of your employer.
+You will therefore have to do your very best to regain the trust of your employer.

 You may discover that you have to work harder than your colleagues to prove your loyalty to the company and your value as a long-term asset.
 Your new life with your "old" employer will not be easy.